AllenShamsi/SPAN/README.txt

 - Updating a configuration changes how the signal is displayed, not the underlying stored positional data.
 - **Apply to All** writes the current configuration list to all loaded `.span` files.

+### Two-dimensional gesture views

+SPAN can display multiple dimensions from the same sensor in one configured plot.
+For example:

+- `TTz` displays tongue-tip vertical displacement
+- `TTx` displays tongue-tip horizontal displacement
+- `TTxz` displays tongue-tip X and Z displacement together
+- `TDxz` displays tongue-dorsum X and Z displacement together

+When exactly two displacement dimensions are selected, SPAN treats the plot as a two-dimensional gesture view.
+The visible traces remain positional traces, but assisted landmark placement can use a hidden tangential velocity basis.

+For example, for `TTxz`, SPAN uses: vTTtan = sqrt(vTTx^2 + vTTz^2)

+This is useful for gestures where movement may involve more than one spatial dimension, such as coronal tongue-tip gestures involving both raising and fronting/backing.

+The regular plotted value remains positional.
+For TTxz, the regular landmark-table Y value is anchored to the displayed position dimension, preferably z when z is present.
+Tangential velocity values are exported separately in the companion tangential-values CSV.

 ---

 ## 4. Create derived channels